BillTheBest/osProtect/README.markdown

 1. git clone git://github.com/clonesec/osProtect.git
 2. cd osProtect
-3. edit config/app_config.yml and change ...
+3. edit config/app_config.yml and change as appropriate for your installation (the defaults are sensible)
 4. the Snort (or other IDS with the same schema) database must be installed, and you may also want to create another user in MySQL for this rails app to use to access the snort database
 5. edit config/database.yml and change to match your installation of Snort/MySQL